platformsh/platformsh-docs/toolstacks/drupal/developing-with-drupal.rst

    $ drush sql-sync @platform.master @platform.local

-An aternate method that is appropriate for larger databases uses the pipe `|` to stream the data, instead of making copies.
+An alternate method that is appropriate for larger databases uses the pipe `|` to stream the data, instead of making copies.

 .. code-block:: console